 In the twelve months prior to her injuries, Morrison was a sole trader operating a hair dressing business, earning approximately \$1,500 gross per week.
 As a result of the injuries, Morrison suffered a total loss of earning capacity for approximately 6 weeks and a reduced loss of earning capacity for approximately 5 weeks due to reduced hours of work.
 Full particulars of Morrison's claim will be provided prior to trial.

-195. As against each of DCSS, Lanzer and the Other Cosmetic Doctor Defendants each Plaintiff and Group Member claims aggravated and exemplary damages.
+195. As against each of DCSS, Lanzer and the Other Cosmetic Doctor Defendants, each Plaintiff of Lombardo, Bonnici, Russell and each Group Member claims aggravated and exemplary damages.

 Particulars of aggravated damages